mempoolco/pychaindns-cli/README.md

-# pydnschaincli
+# pychaindns-cli
-python impl of dnschain-cli
+python impl of chaindns-cli